Academixedu/Notesv2/FrontendStepbyStep.md

 - **Incrementally Added CSS**: Styled the app step by step, explaining each addition.
 - **Created Hardcoded Weather Data Functions**: Wrote functions that return weather data in different formats.
 - **Handled Different JSON Responses**: Displayed data whether it's a single line, a single object, or an array of objects.
+- **Fixed Runtime Errors**: Ensured the app handles asynchronous data fetching correctly and prevents errors.

 By following these steps, you've learned how to build a basic weather app in React that can handle various data formats and display them appropriately.
-This approach helps in understanding how parent and child components work together and how to manage state and props in React.
+This approach helps in understanding how parent and child components work together and how to manage state, props, and asynchronous data in React.

 ### Next Steps